bnied/kernel-lt-aufs/README.md

     none                    /sys/fs/cgroup          cgroup  defaults        0 0

 to _/etc/fstab_.
 Reboot and choose the 3.xx kernel from your GRUB menu (or edit _/boot/grub/grub.conf_ and change your default kernel).

-The docker daemon should have started automatically; this can be controlled by via [initctl](http://upstart.ubuntu.com/cookbook/#initctl).
-To give a non-root user permission to use docker, add them to the _docker_ group.